shryshs/apero/content/me/index.md

 ---
 title: About Me!
-date: 2024-03-23
+date: 2024-07-02
-draft: false
-url: me
 layout: single
 # show_title_as_headline: true
 ---

 {{< panelset >}}
 {{< panel name="About ME!" >}}

-Hello :wave: and welcome to my corner of the internet!
+Hello :wave:, welcome to my corner of the internet!

 I'm Shreyash, a passionate A.I. and Data Science Engineer from India :india:.
 I'm excited to share my journey, insights, and experiences with you.